fraight/assessment/readme.md

 This repo serves contains the screening materials.
 There are two sections, `culture-fit` and `paginated-kittens`.
 If you have any questions about either, don't hesitate to ask.
 It's never our intention to ask trick questions, or leave out required information.

-When you're done please email a zip to zeke+assessment@fraight.com and parker@fraight.com.
-We ask that you don't fork and do your work _on_ github because others might look at your code for inspiration.
+Please clone this repo.
+When you're done, push up your solutions to your own repo.
+We ask that you do not fork.
+If you'd like the repo to be private, or to email us a zip, that's fine.
+When you're done, let us know by emailing pakrer@fraight.com and zeke+assessment@fraight.com

 Thank you for your interest in Fraight!